netcamo/assignment-3-1011331/reports/Assignment-1-Report.md

 5. *Observing the performance and failure problems when you push a lot of data into mysimbdp-coredms (you do not need to worry about duplicated data in mysimbdp), propose the change of your deployment to avoid such problems (or explain why you do not have any problem with your deployment)*

     I have pushed 200000 rows of data which is 20MB with 3 nodes.
 First I have encountered problem with QUORUM and ALL consistency because my heap size for cassandra containers was not enough for such big data.
 Solution was to allocate more RAM of my machine to cassandra containers and only after that I was able to push all my data into mysimbdp.
 Additionally I have noticed that before increasing hheap size my ingest function took **671.28s** to push data with consistency of ONE while after increasing the allocated memory my ingestion with same consistency level took only **454.58 s**.
+In the start I have allocated new heap size of 1 M and max heap size of 512M but I have increased them to 40M and 1024 M accordingly.
 Below is resulsts of experiment:

     ![Performance2](performance_20mb.jpg "Performance2")